KOTHAVANI/APB_PROTOCOL/README.md

 # Configuration Block:

-  -The Configuration Block determines whether the master agent is active or passive, utilizing the UVM active enumeration through the ACTIVE_MACRO.
+  - The Configuration Block determines whether the master agent is active or passive, utilizing the UVM active enumeration through the ACTIVE_MACRO.

 # Sequence:

-  -The actual driven data is randomized in the sequence.
+  - The actual driven data is randomized in the sequence.
 From the sequence, this randomized data is given to driver via sequencer.
 The Sequence defines the sequence body in   a task, repeating transactions for 10 times.
 The `uvm_do macro can be used for conciseness.

 # Sequencer: